-Our highly respected Music Department offers education in a variety of genres, including Contemporary Popular Music, Western Art/Classical Music, Jazz Music and Musical Theatre.
+Carey’s highly respected Music Department offers Music education in a variety of genres, including Contemporary Popular Music, Western Art/Classical Music, Jazz Music and Musical Theatre.

 Students participate in a variety of music ensembles and bands, and are provided with multiple opportunities to perform during the year – on-site, across Perth and Western Australia, and in National Competitions.

-Carey Baptist College has active connections with WAAPA (Western Australia Academy of Performing Arts), UWA Conservatorium of Music and the James Morrison Academy, with many of our Music students accepted into these tertiary institutions for their graduation.
+Carey Baptist College has active connections with WAAPA (W.A.
+Academy of Performing Arts), U.W.A.
+School of Music and the James Morrison Academy, with many Carey Music students accepted into these tertiary institutions following graduation from Carey.

-Equal weighting is given to an audition which takes place the week following the test.
-This comprises two contrasting pieces of the student’s own choosing, sight-reading, aural test and a brief interview.
-The minimum level of musical standard expected for the scholarship applicant is AMEB Grade 2 or similar.
+Equal weighting is given to an audition which takes place on a Saturday following the test (date to be confirmed).
+This comprises two contrasting pieces of the student’s own choosing, sight-reading, aural test, and a brief interview.
+The minimum level of musical standard expected for the scholarship applicant is AMEB Grade 2, or similar.
 It is not necessary that a formal qualification has been attained to apply for this program.